WKRA-FM

 WKRA-FM (92.7 MHz) and WKRA (1110 kHz) are commercial radio stations licensed to Holly Springs, Mississippi and serving the Memphis metropolitan area.
 They are owned by Billy R. Autry, and they simulcast an urban gospel radio format with some Christian talk and teaching programs.
 The radio studios and offices are on Memphis Street in Holly Springs.

-WKRA is powered at 1,000 watts non-directional.
-But because AM 1110 is a clear channel frequency reserved for Class A WBT in Charlotte, North Carolina, WKRA is a daytimer.
+WKRA transmits with 1,000 watts non-directional., but because 1110 AM is a clear channel frequency reserved for Class A KFAB in Omaha, Nebraska and WBT in Charlotte, North Carolina, WKRA is a daytimer.
 It must sign off at night to avoid interference.
 WKRA-FM has an effective radiated power (ERP) of 3,000 watts and broadcasts around the clock.